-Local Supplier of Hydrated Lime, Portland Cement and Masonry Products
+Local Supplier of Hydrated Lime, Portland Cement and Masonry Products Oldcastle/Adams Products

-Oldcastle/Adams Products

 A mason demonstrates a quick field characterization of a mortar sample for Edgecombe Community College Preservation Trades students.
-By dissolving the binder of the mortar, the aggregate particle size, any additives that remain.
+By dissolving the binder of the mortar, the aggregate particle size, distribution and color can be examined as well as any additives that remain.